mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 When a [filter](filters.md) depends on dynamic data and no `selector` is explicitly defined in the `vm.Filter` model, the available selector values update on page refresh to reflect the latest dynamic data.
 This is called a _dynamic filter_.

-The mechanism for dynamic filters, including caching, works exactly like other non-control components such as `vm.Graph`.
+The system for updating dynamic filters works exactly like other non-control components such as `vm.Graph`.
 However, unlike such components, a filter can depend on multiple data sources.
 If at least one data source of the components in the filter's `targets` is dynamic then the filter is dynamic.
 Remember that when `targets` is not explicitly specified, a filter applies to all the components on a page that use a DataFrame including `column`.

 When the page is refreshed, the behavior of a dynamic filter is as follows:

 - The filter's selector updates its available values:
     - For [categorical selectors](selectors.md#categorical-selectors), `options` updates to give all unique values found in `column` across all the data sources of components in `targets`.
     - For [numerical selectors](selectors.md#numerical-selectors), `min` and `max` update to give the overall minimum and maximum values found in `column` across all the data sources of components in `targets`.
 - The value selected on screen by a dashboard user _does not_ change.
-If the selected value is not present in the new set of available values then it is still selected, but the filtering operation might result in an empty DataFrame.
+If the selected value is not already present in the new set of available values then the `options` or `min` and `max` are modified to include it.
+In this case, the filtering operation might result in an empty DataFrame.
 - Even though the values present in a data source can change, the schema should not: `column` should remain present and of the same type in the data sources.
 The `targets` of the filter and selector type cannot change while the dashboard is running.
 For example, a `vm.Dropdown` selector cannot turn into `vm.RadioItems`.

 For example, let us add two filters to the [dynamic data example](#dynamic-data) above: